ojersa/ToyRobot/README.md

    * Press Ok

 ## Run the application
-1. Run the application via MS Visual Studio
-   * In the 'Solutions Explorer', right click on 'ToyRobot'.
-   * Select Properties.
-   * In Common Properties > Project Dependencies, from the dropdown options for 'Single Startup Project', select ToyRobotApp.
-   * Press Ok

-2. Press F5.
+1. Locate the .exe file.
+The path should be (Path)\x64\Debug\ToyRobotApp.exe
+2. Double click on the ToyRobotApp.exe file.